broadinstitute/MuTest/README.rst

 After installation, the command _mutest_ will now be available.
 To get help, you can type::

     mutest -h

+For a local install, in order to run mutest, you will likely have to add the local bin directory to your path:

+``PATH=$PATH:/home/unix/<username>/.local/bin/``

 RUNNING MUTEST
 ==============